fletchulence/web-sprint-challenge-advanced-web-applications/interview_answers.md

 2. What steps can you take in your web apps to keep your data secure?

-   -  Other than just tokens and sercret passphrases, we can also use Redirects through Protected/PrivateRoute 's.
-We didnt really go through the {...rest} object very much, but we can use a conditional to say, "if the device requesting access has their
+   -  More specifically, with regards to tokens (and sercret passphrases), we use Redirects through Protected/PrivateRoute 's.
+We didnt really go through the {...rest} object very much, but we can use a conditional statements to say, "if x device requesting access has the token that matches, send them on => if NOT then push the client to a separate page so that things cant be retrieved.

+   - tokens also CHANGE based on the session - unique from one session to the other.
+Encryptions also allow for us to get personal information retrieved, if a token is intercepted.
+There should be other backdoors and such for things like this.

 3. Describe how web servers work.